Felbamate Oral Suspension

 Patients, their caregivers, and families should be informed that AEDs increase the risk of suicidal thoughts and behavior and should be advised of the need to be alert for the emergence or worsening of the signs and symptoms of depression, any unusual changes in mood or behavior, or the emergence of suicidal thoughts, behavior, or thoughts about self-harm.
 Behaviors of concern should be reported immediately to healthcare providers.

-The physician should obtain written acknowledgment prior to initiation of felbamate therapy (see PATIENT/PHYSICIAN ACKNOWLEDGMENT FORM section).
+The physician should obtain written acknowledgement prior to initiation of felbamate therapy (see PATIENT/PHYSICIAN ACKNOWLEDGMENT FORM section).

-Patients should be instructed to read the Medication Guide supplied as required by law when felbamate is dispensed.
+Patients should be instructed to read the Medication Guide supplied as required by law when Felbamate Oral Suspension is dispensed.
 The complete text of the Medication Guide is reprinted at the end of this document.

 Aplastic anemia in the general population is relatively rare.
 The absolute risk for the individual patient is not known with any degree of reliability, but patients on felbamate may be at more than a 100 fold greater risk for developing the syndrome than the general population.